Lancaster Public Library is pleased to offer free computer classes to the public. Classes are given by experienced library volunteers.

 - Creating a sequence

 Where: Computer Training Room on the second floor of the Lancaster City library

-When: January 4, 11, 18 and 25 from 6pm-7:45pm.
-If needed, Wednesday, February 1 will be a make-up class.
+When: April 5, 12, 19 and 26 from 6pm-7:45pm.
 Registration is required and please do so only if you can attend all of the sessions listed for the class.
 Failure to do so will result in your exclusion from registration for a six-month period.
 Please make every effort to show up on time.
 The doors to the Computer Training Room will be locked at 6:10, and no one will be allowed to enter after that time.